ryanwoconnor/faq.twin.villas/carriagehousestonington.md

    - No. Unfortunately at this time we cannot offer discounts for guests that checkout early.
 If you need to cancel your stay, please see the section related to our cancellation policy.

 10. Is the pool heated?

 - Unfortunately, no the pool is not heated.

+11. Can I drop-off my car before check-in time?

+- No, you may not do this.
+If you need to consolidate cars for some reason, we recommend using a nearby commuter parking lot located at [15 Taugwonk Road, Stonington CT, 06378](https://www.google.com/search?q=15+Taugwonk+Road%2C+Stonington+CT%2C+06378&oq=15+Taugwonk+Road%2C+Stonington+CT%2C+06378&aqs=chrome..69i57j33i299j33i22i29i30.549j0j7&sourceid=chrome&ie=UTF-8#)

+12. Can I leave my car after I checkout?

+- No, you may not do this.
+If you need to consolidate cars for some reason, we recommend using a nearby commuter parking lot located at [15 Taugwonk Road, Stonington CT, 06378](https://www.google.com/search?q=15+Taugwonk+Road%2C+Stonington+CT%2C+06378&oq=15+Taugwonk+Road%2C+Stonington+CT%2C+06378&aqs=chrome..69i57j33i299j33i22i29i30.549j0j7&sourceid=chrome&ie=UTF-8#)

 {% include localrecommendations.html %}